Slashingbee/EV3Aero/README.md

 - Note the license of the following project is important when u want to make edit's or make your own version public.
 Private projects aren't taken into account.
 - The prototype version's dont have requirement file's (yet) so you have to download package's manually using PyPI (PIP).
 - More info on the version's is in the version.md file
+- The install guide is only gonna work on the main release, other version's **DO NOT HAVE INSTALL GUIDES** as they install differently and require manual installation!
 ---
 ## Mentions